 The Baikal Basin also includes Lake Khovsgol, which is situated 1,645 m asl in the northwest of Mongolia at the foot of the Sayan mountain.
-With a maximum depth of 267 m, a surface area of 2612 km2, and a volume of 480.7 km3, Lake Khovsgol is the largest lake in Mongolia.
+With a maximum depth of 262 m, a surface area of 2760 km2, and a volume of 380.7 km3 (Tserensodnom Zh., 2000), Lake Khovsgol is the largest lake by water volume and second largest by water surface area.